mlinproduction/capstone/2020/README.md

 musts:
 -1: revert env variable change: x
 0- move project to github repo: x
-0.5 - make datafile available from google cloud and have makefile command to download it:
-1- conda env setup (global for all modules)
+0.5 - make datafile available from google cloud and have makefile command to download it: x 1- conda env setup (global for all modules)
 2- make predict tests work
 3- Fix Dockerfile and make it work for train & inference